 The two main categories here are external and internal.
 An external dilator like a nasal strip sticks on the outside of your nostrils.
 The gentle adhesive and rigid plastic “springboard” pull open the nasal passages (just a little bit) to allow for better airflow.
 Internal nasal dilators work from the inside, propping open your nostrils with a cone-shaped plastic or soft silicone prong.
 The obvious downsides to nasal dilators are that you either have something affixed to your face or something crammed inside your nose — neither is super comfortable, but they’ll get the job done in a pinch… or the opposite of a pinch!

-There’s lots of information on how Neti Pots, one of the snoring home remedies, work as a snoring aid, but it’s important to follow the instructions for the specific ones you find.
+There’s lots of information on how Neti Pots work as a snoring aid, but it’s important to follow the instructions for the specific ones you find.
 When shopping, find one that’s easier to clean and keep free of bacterial growth — ceramic and steel are easier to keep clean than plastic.

-Find The Best Snoring Aids That Work For You
+Find The Right Snoring Aids That Work For You

-From devices like Smart Nora to humidifiers and specialized lumpy pillows (lumpy in all the right places, of course), there are plenty of snoring aids or "stop snoring devices" to try out.
+From devices like Smart Nora to humidifiers and specialized lumpy pillows (lumpy in all the right places, of course), there are plenty of snoring aids to try out.
 Find what’s best for you!
 Whether you’re looking to improve your bedroom sleep environment or are comfortable with a plastic bridge stuck to your nose, you can fight against the dreaded snore with just a few positive changes to your sleep routine.
-Don’t let snoring get in the way of good sleep (or a good relationship) — take control of your night with the best snoring aids that work!
+Don’t let snoring get in the way of good sleep (or a good relationship) — take control of your night with snoring aids!

 For the ultimate comfort and effectiveness try Smart Nora.
 With the money-back guarantee, free shipping and returns, you can rest assured that you don’t spend a dime unless you absolutely love it.
 Sleep tight.